NUTRITION, FOOD SAFETY & DRUG–FOOD INTERACTIONS

 Micronutrients

 - Vitamins: Essential for immunity, metabolism, skin and eye health.
-Example: Vitamin C, B-complex, Vitamin A.

-2. Importance of Water and Fibre
+Importance of Water and Fibre

-3. Balanced Diet
+Balanced Diet

-Malnutrition and Nutrition Deficiency Diseases
+Malnutrition and Deficiency Diseases

-- Protein-energy malnutrition: Kwashiorkor, Marasmus.
+- Protein-energy malnutrition: Kwashiorkor, Marasmus

-- Vitamin A deficiency: Night blindness.
+- Vitamin A deficiency: Night blindness

-- Iron deficiency: Anemia.
+- Iron deficiency: Anemia

-- Iodine deficiency: Goiter, cretinism.
+- Iodine deficiency: Goiter, cretinism

-- Vitamin D deficiency: Rickets, osteomalacia.
+- Vitamin D deficiency: Rickets, osteomalacia

 Ill Effects of Junk Foods

-- High in sugar, salt, unhealthy fats, and additives.
+- High sugar, salt, and unhealthy fats

-- Causes obesity, diabetes, hypertension, and heart diseases.
+- Causes obesity, diabetes, hypertension, heart disease

-- Leads to poor concentration and fatigue.
+- Leads to fatigue and poor concentration

-Calorific and Nutritive Values of Foods
+Calorific and Nutritive Values

 Carbohydrates and proteins provide 4 kcal/g, while fats provide 9 kcal/g.
-Nutritive value depends on vitamin, mineral, and fibre content of food items.

-- Iodized salt (iodine)
+- Iodized salt

-- Fortified milk (vitamin D, calcium)
+- Fortified milk

-- Fortified wheat flour (iron, folic acid)
+- Fortified flour

-4. Food Safety
+Food Safety

 Food Adulteration